How Much does an EPC Cost

 EPC Cost

 If you’re thinking of selling your home or renting a property to tenants, you’ll need to have an Energy Performance Certificate before you’re able to market the property.
-As a legal requirement of the sales and rental process, you won’t be able to avoid the need to get a valid certificate, so it’s a good idea to include the EPC certificate cost in your budget now.
+As a legal requirement of the sales and rental process, it’s important to factor the cost of an EPC into your budget from the outset.

 What is an EPC?

 An EPC assesses the energy features within your property and tells potential buyers how energy efficient the home is.
-In order to produce an energy performance certificate, an Energy Assessor will evaluate the type of property you’re living in, its construction and its relevant fittings, such as insulation, double-glazing and heating system.
+To produce an Energy Performance Certificate, a qualified Energy Assessor evaluates the type of property, its construction and key features such as insulation, double glazing and the heating system.

 How much does an EPC cost?